PeachyInPink/quantitativemomentumstrategy/README.md

 * Utilized advanced data visualization techniques to illustrate the results, facilitating a clear understanding of the momentum strategy’s outcomes and potential market impacts.

-* The number of shares to buy and the HQM scores can be found in momentum_strategy.csv
+* The number of shares to buy and the HQM scores can be found in momentum_strategy.xlsx